Apartment | 1 bedrooms | sleeps 4

 LOCATION: Abbey View is in Abbey House, an historic early Georgian building which once housed visitors to the Cathedral.
 Next door to the Roman Baths and Pumproom, as well as our beautiful fan-vaulted Cathedral, Bath Abbey, the house overlooks the old medieval streets that run alongside the Abbey and the Roman Baths.
 You will be exactly in the centre of Bath and everything you can imagine is at your doorstep.

 RATES: Rates vary for the time of year and the length of stay, but always includes all taxes and utilities.
 There is a two night minimum stay, with a three night minimum stay on holiday weekends.
-Children and pets are welcome as long as all guests are well behaved and house trained!
+Children are welcome.
+Sadly, no pets are allowed.

 CHILDREN: Abbey View is equipped with two folding beds for additional children for cosy family getaways!
-Pets welcome also, as long as they and their owners are well behaved.
 HOWEVER: Sorry, because of the antique furnishings, we can not have toddlers staying in Abbey House.

 This beautiful apartment has a comfy sofa and widescreen television.